pingcap/docs-cn/system-variables.md

 ### `tidb_last_plan_replayer_token` <span class="version-mark">New in v6.3.0</span>

 - Scope：SESSION
-- Persists to cluster: No
 - Type: String
 - This variable is read-only and is used to obtain the result of the last `PLAN REPLAYER DUMP` execution in the current session.

 ### tidb_log_file_max_days <span class="version-mark">New in v5.3.0</span>

-- Scope: SESSION
+- Scope: GLOBAL
+- Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
 - Type: Integer
 - Default value: `0`
 - Range: `[0, 2147483647]`